TomasMikula/libretto/README.md

 There is a hierarchy of DSLs, partially ordered by their power.
 At the bottom, i.e. the weakest, is currently [CoreDSL](https://tomasmikula.github.io/libretto/scaladoc/snapshot/api/libretto/CoreDSL.html).

-An extension of `CoreDSL` tha is of particular interest is [ScalaDSL](https://tomasmikula.github.io/libretto/scaladoc/snapshot/api/libretto/ScalaDSL.html).
+An extension of `CoreDSL` that is of particular interest is [ScalaDSL](https://tomasmikula.github.io/libretto/scaladoc/snapshot/api/libretto/ScalaDSL.html).
 It adds support for using Scala values and pure Scala functions, managing resources that are Scala objects, performing effects on those resources, and marking thread-blocking Scala calls.